-The 8th IFAR Summit will be held at the invitation of CSIR (Council for Scientific and Industrial Research) from 23 to 25 October 2017 in Pretoria, South Africa.
+The 8th IFAR Summit was held at the invitation of CSIR (Council for Scientific and Industrial Research) from 23 to 25 October 2017 in Pretoria, South Africa.

 On the occasion of the seventh annual IFAR Summit, the Korea Aerospace Research Institute (KARI) hosted 46 participants from 18 member organizations at Lotte City Hotel, located in Daejeon, South Korea from 27 to 29 September 2016.